 So if you eat a mango, you will get some water.
 If you drink a coffee, you will get some water.

-Go With What Feels Good:
+Go With What Feels Good

-What Can Cause Dehydration During Pregnancy?
+What Causes Dehydration During Pregnancy?

-This might not be too obvious in the first trimester because the baby is still very small, our blood volume has not changed much, and the growth of our baby and bump is still slow.
+This might not be too obvious in the first trimester because our baby is still very small, our blood volume has not changed much, and the growth of our baby and bump is still slow.
 But by the end of pregnancy, you will be amazed by how much extra water you are carrying and using.

 There are several ways we can lose fluids during pregnancy without even noticing: